ADACS-Australia/OzSTAR-User-Guide/docs/source/1-getting_started/Access.rst

     - `RealVNC <https://www.realvnc.com>`_
     - The inbuilt VNC client in MacOS.
 (You can make use of it via the "Screen Sharing" app, or via Finder -> Go -> Connect to Server, and enter ``vnc://localhost:5901``)

-In each client, connect to ``localhost:5901`` (or whichever port you forwarded) and enter the password you set up with ``vncpasswd``.
+In each client, you just simply connect to ``localhost:5901`` (or whichever port you forwarded) and enter the password you set up with ``vncpasswd``.

-You should now have a desktop window from the login node on your local machine.
+You should then have a desktop window from the login node on your local machine.
 You can run graphical applications from the terminal in this window.
-For example, you can run ``ds9`` to view FITS files.

 **4. Tidying up**